 Everything we just said about company culture also applies to soft skills.

 Soft skills are essential to any customer service team.
-Empathy and active listening, in particular, can make all the difference between a happy and a frustrated customer.
-As this Training Industry article notes, one of the most important aspects of your training should be understanding there’s another human being in the room.
+Empathy, active listening, and conflict resolution in particular, can make all the difference between a happy and a frustrated customer.

-Other soft skills you can include in your customer service training are clear communication, positive language, and, of course, persuasion.
+Other essential soft skills you can include in your customer service training program are clear communication, positive language, and, of course, persuasion.

 Measuring the effectiveness of your customer service training program should be twofold.
 On one hand, you’ll need to understand if the program managed to keep your employees engaged.
 You can measure things like:

 - What the drop-out rate was, both from webinars and from exercises

 - How people performed/ what the main pain points were